Chapter 27 : Confrontation

 So it was easier for everyone for us to find somewhere to live.
 We were hoping for a cheaper place, because we heard that babies could be quite expensive.

 We looked around; any apartment with two rooms would be good enough.
 Ginny suggested getting a small house but we both didn’t like that idea.
 I didn’t like it because I would be the one who cleaned it and James didn’t like it because it would be expensive, even if we got it with rent.
+But we both agreed that maybe one day we’d try and get a house, especially when the baby was older.
+I couldn’t picture having a toddler in an apartment.

 I felt like a real adult, talking to real estate agents and such.
 James had a bit of experience before (obviously because he already lived in an apartment) so he didn’t feel as awkward as I did.
 I felt so small when I was around them and they were talking about words that I’d never even heard of.
 I just smiled and nodded, going along with whatever James said.